Does testosterone increase metabolism in men?

 Photo by Levi Arnold on Unsplash

 “In my clinic, testosterone is never a magic metabolism hack.
-In men who are genuinely low, it helps restore the body’s normal ability to build muscle, handle blood sugar, and burn fuel — but only if training, nutrition, and sleep are already getting serious attention.”
+In men who are genuinely low, it helps restore the body’s normal ability to build muscle, handle blood sugar, and burn fuel, but only if training, nutrition, and sleep are already getting serious attention.”

-Susan Carter, MD: Endocrinologist & Longevity expert
+Vladimir Kotlov, MD: Endocrinologist & Longevity expert

 The relationship

+Testosterone replacement therapy can modestly increase resting energy expenditure in men with confirmed hypogonadism, mainly by improving lean mass and reducing visceral fat.
 When guys ask “does testosterone increase metabolism,” what they really want to know is whether fixing their hormones will make it easier to lose fat and gain energy.
 Metabolism is the sum of all the chemical processes that turn food and stored fuel into energy and heat.
 Most of your daily burn comes from basal metabolic rate, the calories you use just to stay alive.

 So does testosterone increase metabolism in men?
 In men with confirmed low testosterone and symptoms, bringing levels back into the normal range can modestly raise metabolic rate, mainly by increasing muscle and trimming visceral fat.
 It is a helpful tool for the right patient, not a stand-alone weight-loss solution.